 What is the Bill of Materials?
 The question is simple, but the answer is not.
 Asking this question in your team, you can find a diversity of answers and for a big surprise, you find all of these answers correct.

-Two main groups of people focusing on BOM are engineers and project management.
+Two main groups of people focusing on BOM and materials are engineers and project management.
 For engineers, the Bill of Materials is about the structure of components, quantity, and cost.
 The focus is on how not to forget something to be included in the BOM.
 Collaboration between team members and the automatic extraction of data is paramount.
 For project managers, BOM is also important.
 However, the focus on project management is about purchasing, scheduling, and validation.
 As you can see both groups of users live from the same data, but paying attention to different aspects.
 Other groups of users such as procurement, contractors, suppliers are also looking at BOM, but focusing on specific segments of information.

 At OpenBOM, we focus on how to bring everyone on the same BOM.
 After helping thousands of users and companies, we’ve learned that finding a common language between all these users is key to solve the problem.
 OpenBOM data management flexibility is a foundation to provide a solution.